rittmananalytics/droughty/docs/source/usage.rst

 **Looker approaches**

 Droughty outputs a base.layer which contains dimensions from the analytics layer.
 This is most useful when using either a series of refinements or extends that sit over the base layer.
 It's best then paired with a layed modelling approach with a staging, integration and aggregate layer.
-I have also written about this, find a link **here**.

 **Why is this useful?**